Northern Ireland Electricity: Northern Ireland Joint Electricity Authority

+Northern Ireland Electricity Service (NIES)

-In 1973 the Northern Ireland Electricity Service (NIES) was formed as a public utility to generate, transmit and supply electricity to Northern Ireland.
+On 1 April 1973, the Northern Ireland Electricity Service (NIES) was formed as a public utility to generate, transmit and supply electricity to Northern Ireland.
+It was established by the Electricity Supply (Northern Ireland) Order 1972.

 During the Ulster Workers' Council strike in 1974, when electricity supplies were severely disrupted, the government considered generating power using a Royal Navy nuclear submarine in Belfast Lough but the idea was abandoned as being technically unfeasible.

 Establishment and divestments

 In 1991, the company was incorporated as a government-owned public limited company, Northern Ireland Electricity plc.
-In 1992 the power stations at Belfast Harbour, Ballylumford, Coolkeeragh and Carrickfergus (Kilroot) were demerged and sold.
+In 1992 the power stations at Belfast Harbour, Ballylumford, Coolkeeragh and Kilroot were demerged and sold.
 In 1993 the remainder of NIE (transmission, supply and retail businesses) was privatised as Northern Ireland Electricity plc.
 In 1998, Northern Ireland Electricity plc became part of Viridian Group plc, with Northern Ireland Electricity a subsidiary of that holding company.

 NIE Networks sold SONI, the operator of the transmission network, to EirGrid in March 2009 for £30 million.

-Purchase by ESB
+Purchase by the ESB

-On 7 July 2010 BBC News reported that ESB was to purchase NIE for £1 billion.
-In September 2010 unionist politicians Peter Robinson and Reg Empey wrote to the Taoiseach objecting to the transaction.
+On 7 July 2010, BBC News reported that the ESB was to purchase NIE for £1 billion.
+In September 2010, unionist politicians Peter Robinson and the then Sir Reg Empey wrote to the Taoiseach objecting to the transaction.
 They said it was "inappropriate" and that it amounted to the purchase of a "key component" of Northern Ireland's infrastructure.
-ESB is a statutory corporation in the Republic of Ireland whose board members are appointed by the Irish government.
+The ESB is a statutory corporation within the Republic of Ireland, whose board members are appointed by the Irish government.
 The acquisition was completed in December 2010 at a reported cost of £1.2bn.

 NIE Networks remains an autonomous organisation with its own board and management teams, and separate regulation via the Utility Regulator.

 Operations

+Overview

-The company's transmission and distribution network consists of 45,000 kilometers of overhead lines and underground cables, 75,000 pole-mounted transformers and 258 major substations.
-As of 2018, NIE Networks transports power to over 840,000 business and domestic customers.
+The company's operations consist of ownership of the electricity transmission and distribution networks in Northern Ireland, consisting of 30,000 miles (49,000 kilometers) of overhead lines and underground cables, 75,000 pole-mounted transformers and 340 major substations.
+As of 2023, NIE Networks transports power to over 910,000 business and domestic customers.

-Network monitoring and control

-NIE Networks operates the distribution network from a primary control centre based at Carn Industrial Estate, Craigavon, County Armagh.
-A secondary control centre in Ballymena, County Antrim, provides a disaster recovery facility.
-The primary control centre is staffed 24 hours a day, and adjoins the Customer Contact Centre and Dispatch room.
-The control centre staff can monitor the status of circuit breakers and other assets in both the 11 kV and 33 kV networks using SCADA.

-A detailed computer model is supplemented by a large wall-mounted mimic board which features LED indicators showing the status of key assets, and paper diagrams.
+NIE Networks is also the electricity distribution network operator for Northern Ireland.
+It is not the electricity transmission system operator, as this role is fulfilled by the System Operator for Northern Ireland (SONI), a subsidiary of EirGrid since 2009.